 There has been considerable focus on youth employment in recent years, but the UK’s demographics are such that the fastest growing segment of the workforce is the over-50s.

 An ageing workforce brings with it a number of implications for jobs and skills, as well as longer-term societal issues of health and well-being.
 One of the responses has been to adjust state pension ages, such as in the UK and Australia, where the retirement age has been increased to 68 and 70 respectively to encourage people to work longer, and to reflect the reality that there aren’t enough young people coming into employment to plug the skills gap.

 And none of this should be a surprise.
 Increasing life expectancy will inevitably lead to the extension of our working lives.
 For the first time, the proportion of UK employees working beyond what used to be retirement age is growing more quickly than the numbers entering work.

-The broadening of demographics and the increasing prevalence of four-generation workforces (Baby Boomers, Gen X, Gen Y, and Millennials), are creating interpersonal and managerial issues that rarely existed in the past.
+The broadening of demographics and the increasing prevalence of five-generation workforces (Baby Boomers, Gen X, Gen Y, Millennials, Gen Z), are creating interpersonal and managerial issues that rarely existed in the past.

 The CIPD’s People Management magazine reveals a growing body of academic and anecdotal evidence that suggests over-50s face deeply unfair barriers in the recruitment process, despite corporate commitments to diversity and inclusion.
 Yet too few companies audit their age profile in the same way they do gender or ethnicity.
 Career sites and company brochures often portray teams of young people, something that can put off older employees from applying for a role, even if their skills and experience are a perfect match.
 Although it is recommended age be removed from CVs, the topic often comes up at the interview phase in any case.